The Ebola epidemics

 Samaritan’s Purse arranged for both of them to be evacuated to the United States.
 There, they could continue receiving supportive medical care, as well as allow infectious disease specialists to learn from their conditions.
 It also would relieve the workload on the doctors who continued to care for Ebola patients at ELWA.

-Five years after contracting the deadly virus in Liberia, the Christian doctor will serve at Mukinge Mission Hospital in Zambia.
+Five years after contracting the deadly virus in Liberia, Dr. Brantly served at Mukinge Mission Hospital in Zambia.
 Read the story here-

 The Ebola Fighters

 Dr. Brantly and hundreds of other professionals who treated Ebola victims in 2014, the “Ebola fighters”, were named Time magazine’s PERSON of the YEAR for 2014.

 Ebola is a war, and a warning.
 The global health system is nowhere close to strong enough to keep us safe from infectious disease, and “us” means everyone, not just those in faraway places where this is one threat among many that claim lives every day.
 The rest of the world can sleep at night because a group of men and women are willing to stand and fight.Nancy Gibbs, TIME magazine

 Once again, Samaritan’s Purse is working to contain and stop the Ebola epidemic , now in the DRC.

 “Samaritan’s Purse opened an Ebola Treatment Center on Jan.
 17 in Komanda, Democratic Republic of the Congo (DRC), to meet the needs of suffering people as this deadly disease continues to spread.
 We are running the center with dedicated national Congolese staff under the oversight of a small international team.